brooklynrail/brooklynrail-platform/content/events/2021/07/summer-series-books.md

 ---
 On Thursday, July 22, Books editor Joseph Salvatore is joined by writers John Domini, Yvonne C. Garrett, Tony Leuzzi, Tanjil Rashid, and Andrea Scrima for a conversation on the passions and rationales for book criticism at this moment.

-During the weeks of July 19 and 26, we are celebrating the sections that make the Brooklyn Rail with curated conversations, performances, and readings by our section editors.
+During the weeks of July 19 and 26, we are celebrating the sections that make the *Brooklyn Rail* with curated conversations, performances, and readings by our section editors.
 RSVP for this event or any others below to receive a selection of links to videos and additional reading and viewing materials.

-## This week’s schedule:
+### This week’s schedule

 ### Monday, July 19, 2021: Field Notes

 A conversation with Dean of Public Health at Drexel University Ana Diez Roux and Field Notes editor Paul Mattick